CSCI305/csci305-prolog-lab/README.md

 14. What is the result of query: `?- older(X, 'Queen Elizabeth II').`?
 15. What is the result of query: `?- regentWhenBorn(X, 'Queen Elizabeth II').`?

-# Troubleshooting

-This lab requires an independent study of the Prolog language.
-You are encouraged to use any web tutorials and resources to learn Prolog.
-Given the size of the class, I will not be able to debug your code for you.
-Please do not send panicked emails requesting I fix your bug for you.
-Allow yourself plenty of time, and use patience, perseverance, and the Internet to debug your code.
-I will gladly answer clarifying questions about the goals and instructions of the Lab assignment.

-# Lab Questions

 The following questions are for feedback and evaluation purposes.
 Points are awarded for any sincere answer.

 16. Name something you like about Prolog.
 Explain.